 Ancient cities, open-air cremations, endangered animals, night life, 5 days off road, never ending hairpin corners, parasailing and a view of Mt Everest.
 It’s not hard to see why our Stairway to Heaven adventure in Nepal is our most popular tour.
-It probably helps that have the best value motorcycle adventure in Nepal. 😉
+It probably helps that we have the best value for money motorcycle adventure in Nepal. 😉

 We usually have a night out in Thamel before seeing probably the most surreal thing you’ll ever get to witness in your life at Pashupatinath Temple the next morning.
 It’s time to get on the road and clear your mind (and nostrils) of the open-air cremation you just witnessed and we head to the hills of Daman where we’ll get a glimpse of Everest.

 Just as you think it couldn’t get any better, it does.
 We strive to make each day better than the previous day.
 We head to Pokhara which is the base for the trekkers of the Annapurna Circuit via Chitwan which has one of the most amazing national parks you’ll ever see.
 From Pokhara, it gets increasingly challenging as we head up “roads” that will test you and the bikes.
 The view once you are in Muktinath is undoubtedly worth it.
 You will get to climb the “Stairway to Heaven” up to the town monastery.